pattobrien/dotfiles/README.md

 - setup 1password in case passwords are needed for app installations
 - BUG: tmux requirement in .zshrc causes terminal crash when tmux is not yet installed
 - post-install scripts for packages (e.g. Dart/Flutter is required for fvm)
+- can `xcode-select --install` be run from the install script?